Polarized Target Nuclear Magnetic Resonance Measurements with Deep Neural Networks

 Training was performed using datasets generated through MC simulations.
 For each simulated event, a baseline parameterization is randomly sampled according to the formalism described in Sec.~\ref{sec:qmeter}, after which the NMR signal is constructed using the appropriate lineshape model.
-Gaussian-distributed noise is then added independently to each of the 500 frequency bins to emulate stochastic electronic and RF noise.
+Various scales of white and structured noise (as described in Sec \ref{sec:errors}) are added independently to each of the 500 frequency bins to emulate electronic and RF noise.
 The resulting composite spectrum is stored as a simulated polarized-target NMR event, representing a realistic approximation of an experimentally recorded NMR spectrum obtained from the accumulation of multiple NMR sweeps.

-For the polarization models, simulated signals were generated using polarization values drawn uniformly from the ranges $2$–$60\%$ for the high-polarization model (a CNN with 373k trainable parameters) and $0$–$2\%$ for the low-polarization model (a CNN with 234k trainable parameters).
-For the low-polarization simulations, a gain factor of 50 was applied to the synthesized lineshapes, corresponding to the maximum gain available on the Liverpool Q-meter.
-This scaling ensures that the simulated signal amplitudes and noise levels are representative of those achievable under realistic experimental conditions.
+Validation and testing were then performed on both experimentally representative noise conditions and more challenging simulated cases with increased noise complexity and structured baseline distortions, allowing the robustness and generalization of the models to be assessed.

 For the area model, simulated signals were generated over the full polarization range of 100\%.
 Polarization values near the proton thermal-equilibrium (TE) region, up to 1\%, were intentionally oversampled using a uniform distribution, while values above 1\% were sampled according to an inverse-exponential distribution.
 This sampling strategy increases the statistical weight of low-polarization events, which would otherwise be underrepresented in a purely uniform dataset, and ensures that the model learns to resolve the smallest physically relevant signal areas with high fidelity.